Bounding the tripartite-circle crossing number of complete tripartite graphs: Bounding the tripartite-circle crossing number--- Proofs of Theorem and Corollary

-Note that the lower bound order is $\frac{5}{4}n^4$, while the upper bound order is $\frac{6}{4}n^4$.
+While the lower bound order is $\nicefrac{5}{4}\cdot n^4$, the upper bound order is $\nicefrac{6}{4} \cdot n^4$.
 Consequently, the bounds are fairly close.
 Moreover, instead of a linear representation, similar drawings can be defined in a \emph{cyclic} way, as shown in \cref{fig:genConstrRealizCYC}.

-\begin{remark} By a slight modification, we can improve the upper bound.
+\begin{remark} By a slight modification, we improve the upper bound.
 To do so, we place at least one vertex on the intersection of the closed top and bottom half of the circle and route half of its incident edges via the upper half and the other half of its edges via the bottom half.
-This idea has been used to construct the drawings in \cref{fig:k444,fig:K555,fig:K666}.
+This idea is used to construct the drawings in \cref{fig:better} (and \cref{fig:k444}).

 Depending on the parity of $n$, the number of monochromatic crossings between two circles is

 while the number of bichromatic crossings is

 Consequently, multiplying by three and summing both terms, the number of crossings evaluates to